 While he’s a fun boss to fight, he will only pose a threat to new or inexperienced players.

 20. Iudex Gundyr

-You’d think that the first boss in the game would be the easiest, but that isn’t the case with Iudex Gundyr.
+You’d think the first boss in the game would be the easiest, but that isn’t the case with Iudex Gundyr.
 This tutorial boss is a good indicator of what you’ll be facing in the game, and you’ll even fight a much more formidable version of him later on.

 The fight starts fairly simple, but the real challenge comes when you get him to half-health.
-Gundyr will suddenly burst into a massive black monstrosity and catch the player off guard.
+Gundyr will suddenly burst into a massive black goo monstrosity and catch the player off guard.